We all loved having bedtime stories read to us as children.

 English Title: “The Three Little Pigs, Little Red Riding Hood, Aladdin and the Wonderful Lamp and Many More Stories”

-This collection of well-known children’s stories is available for purchase on CD here on Amazon.
+This collection of well-known children’s stories can be bought on Amazon on CD.

 These stories are a great way for beginning students to start practicing their listening skills.
 Since the stories are for children, the vocabulary isn’t too advanced.
 Plus, since these stories are well known, beginning students will be able to follow the stories and deduce the meanings of unfamiliar words via context clues.